Nanit Pro Review

 - Change your password frequently

 - Always unplug the camera when not in use so it can't be activated remotely

 Should You Buy the Nanit Pro?

-If you're looking for an excellent WiFi monitor and want the potential for movement monitoring, we think this is a great choice.
+We think this is a great choice if you're looking for an excellent WiFi monitor and want the potential for movement monitoring.
 The Nanit is a high-quality choice with various features useful for monitoring babies and potential security in the future.
 It has good video quality and is easy enough to use.

 What Other Video Monitor Should You Consider?

-The Nanit Pro is expensive, especially if you opt for the movement accessories.
+The Nanit Pro is expensive, especially if you opt for movement accessories.
 This could make it outside the budget of some parents.
-Alternatively, the iBaby Care M7 WiFi can save you some money and give you great images with more baby features than you can shake a stick at.
-We think most parents will be happy with this choice and can easily add a clip-on movement monitor if that kind of feature is important.
-If your goal is a product for long-term use and you prefer buying products you can use for years, the Nest Cam Indoor WiFi is the best option.
-While it doesn't include baby-specific features, it is one of the highest performing options in the group and still less expensive than the Nanit.
+Alternatively, the iBaby M8 2K Smart Baby Monitor can save you some money and give you great images with more baby features than you can shake a stick at.
+We think most parents will be happy with this choice and can easily add a clip-on movement monitor if that feature is important.
+If your goal is a product for long-term use and you prefer buying products you can use for years, the Google Nest Cam 2nd Gen is the best option.
+While it doesn't include baby-specific features, it is one of the highest-performing options in the group and still less expensive than the Nanit.
 This camera can be used for years after your little one doesn't require monitoring.

 Honest, objective reviews.
 Led by a Pediatrician.